takanory/slides/20200724europython/PITCHME.md

 Note:

 * Thank you for taking the time to watch my talk
+* I am Takanori Suzuki.
+Now I'm presenting from Japan
-* I am very happy to be able to talk at PyCon HK 2020 Spring
+* I am very happy to be able to talk at EuroPython 2020 Online
 * My talk title is "Decade of PyCon JP" ...
 Today,...

 ---